fjodor-rybakov/discord-nestjs/packages/core/README.md

 > , you can run the follow command to create a prefix-command bot template:
 > `schematics @discord-nestjs/schematics:application --template prefix-command`

-To create a command with a prefix from the `messageCreate` event use the `@PrefixCommand` decorator.
+To create a command with a prefix from the `messageCreate` event use the `PrefixCommandInterceptor`.
 The following code will create a `!start` prefix command.

 #### 💡 Example